 If given the option, these plants would rather be given plenty of moisture.

 Spraying your plant with water to increase the humidity should be done carefully, as simply watering the leaves from the top down can alter the physical appearance of your Chinese Perfume tree’s leaves.
 The best strategy would be to use a mister.

 Fertilize the Chinese Perfume plant once a month with a balanced fertilizer at 1/2 the recommended strenght in spring and summer.

 If you want to see those small yellow flowers bloom, you’ll need to supplement your Chinese Perfume tree with a consistent fertilizer schedule.

 The amount of water used on this species depletes their nutrient intake since they get drained with watering.

 Using fertilizer every month, especially during the growing season, can have quite the impact.
 Be sure to choose a fertilizer that is water-soluble and designed for houseplants.

 You’ll also want to dilute it to about half of its intended strength to avoid poisoning your Chinese Perfume plant.

-The two most common methods of propagation for an Aglaia are through root cuttings and air layering.
+The two most common methods of propagation for a Chinese Perfume plant are through root cuttings and air layering.
 Out of these techniques, air layering tends to be more successful.